Aliases for POLR2B Gene

 GeneCards Summary for POLR2B Gene

 POLR2B (Polymerase (RNA) II (DNA Directed) Polypeptide B, 140kDa) is a Protein Coding gene.
-Diseases associated with POLR2B include eumycotic mycetoma and mycetoma.
-Among its related pathways are Disease and GPCR Pathway.
-GO annotations related to this gene include chromatin binding and ribonucleoside binding.
+Diseases associated with POLR2B include eumycotic mycetoma and macular degeneration, age-related, 1.
+Among its related pathways are Developmental Biology and Infectious disease.
+GO annotations related to this gene include poly(A) RNA binding and DNA-directed RNA polymerase activity.
 An important paralog of this gene is POLR1B.

 UniProtKB/Swiss-Prot for POLR2B Gene